sycarion/5eSRDs/srds/a5e/source/a5esrd_VRC.md

 Miracle Worker

-At 2nd level, if you can fix it, you can fix it with your engineerís toolbox.
-You can use an engineerís toolbox in lieu of any tool with which you're proficient for the purposes of making repairs, and using it in this way does not incur the normal penalties.
+At 2nd level, if you can fix it, you can fix it with your engineer√≠s toolbox.
+You can use an engineer√≠s toolbox in lieu of any tool with which you're proficient for the purposes of making repairs, and using it in this way does not incur the normal penalties.

 You can also undertake repairs at breakneck speed.
 On each of your turns, you can use a bonus action to use a tool you are proficient with in a way that normally requires an action.
 When you spend 1 minute or longer to craft, repair, or dismantle an item or vehicle using one of your proficient tools, the total time it takes you is reduced by half.